Carlos Alvarez College of Business

 Program Admission Requirements

 For admission to the M.S.D.A. program, applicants must meet University-wide graduate admission requirements.
 A degree of B.A. or B.S. in statistics, mathematics, engineering, computer science, information systems, information technology, or a closely related field is highly recommended.
 Applicants will be evaluated for success in the program based on demonstrable academic preparation and/or experience with respect to mathematics, statistics, and information technology.
-Coursework in calculus, differential equations, stochastic processes, statistics, and data mining are not required, but show foundational mathematical preparation and are preferred in some combination.
+Some mathematical background is preferred (e.g., calculus and linear algebra), but it is not required.
 Information systems/technology courses, computer science courses, and/or professional experience related to databases, networks, distributed and cloud infrastructures, and programming are not required, but show foundational information technology preparation and are preferred in some combination.

-Applicants will be considered on the basis of demonstrated potential for success in graduate study in business as indicated by a combination of standardized test scores, prior academic achievement, personal statement, résumé, and letters of recommendation.
+Applicants will be considered on the basis of demonstrated potential for success in graduate study in business as indicated by a combination of prior academic achievement, personal statement, résumé, and letters of recommendation.

 The M.S.D.A.
 Program Committee will evaluate each applicant individually based on the complete package of submitted materials.